JasmineMontrichard/ChickenCraft/README.md

 </div>

 ### Background
 A simple game world loosely based on Minecraft Chicken objects.
 This project implements the Model-View-Controller (MVC) software design pattern and error-checking is applied.
-The purpose of this prgoram is to allow the user to interact with the simulated chickens with the specified options.
+The purpose of this program is to allow the user to interact with the simulated chickens with the specified options.
 Users can: `feed`, `play`, `hit`, `get eggs`, or `quit` the program.
 Additionally, information is displayed for each chicken and after an option is selected.

 ### Notes
 * N/A